Good Omens (TV series): Development

 Pratchett and Gaiman had planned to adapt Good Omens as a movie for years, with various directors and writers attached to the project along the way.
 In 2011, a television series, written by Terry Jones and Gavin Scott, was first reported to be in the works but no further plans were announced.
 After Pratchett's death, Gaiman refused to ever consider working on the adaptation alone but changed his mind when he received a letter from Pratchett, written to be sent after his death, urging him to finish the project.

-On January 19, 2017, it was announced that Amazon Prime Video had given a green-light to a television series adaptation of the novel to be co-produced with the BBC in the United Kingdom.
+On 19 January 2017, it was announced that Amazon Prime Video and the BBC had commissioned a television series adaptation of the novel to be produced in the United Kingdom by the BBC.
+Distribution of the series was licensed to Amazon, and handled by BBC Worldwide in territories where Amazon Prime Video doesn't operate.
 Executive producers were set to include Gaiman, Caroline Skinner, Chris Sussman, Rob Wilkins, and Rod Brown.
 Gaiman was also set to adapt the novel for the screen and serve as showrunner for the series.
 Production companies involved with the series were slated to consist of BBC Studios, Narrativia, and The Blank Corporation.
-Distribution of the series was to be handled by BBC Worldwide.

-On June 29, 2021, the series was renewed for a second season consisting of six episodes.
+On 29 June 2021, the series was renewed for a second series consisting of six episodes.
+In July 2023, Gaiman discussed the possibility of a third series, which was planned and would serve as the final series, though writing on it had been affected by the 2023 Writers Guild of America strike.

+Gaiman's initial writing around the announcement of season two mentioned the proposed sequel to Good Omens devised by him and Terry Pratchett during the World Science Fiction Convention in Seattle in 1989, the year before the book was published.
+In the lead-up to the second season's release, he clarified that this was not the basis of the second season's plot, as he "didn't feel that we could drive straight from season one into that".
+Series two is instead a new story, intended to act as a bridge between the original and the sequel, which will form the basis for a third series.

+The third and final six-episode series was announced in December 2023.
+Mackinnon, who had served as co-showrunner, director, and producer for the first two series, was announced to not be returning for the final series.
+Production of the third series was suspended in September 2024 after multiple women accused Gaiman of sexual assault.
+Gaiman offered to step back from the third series as Amazon continued to hold crisis talks.
+In October 2024, Gaiman exited the project and production of the third series was reduced from a full season order to a single 90-minute episode.
+Although Gaiman is credited with writing the series finale, he would no longer serve as show runner or executive producer.
+In August 2025, executive producer Josh Cole said that post-production on the finale was nearing completion with an expected premiere date slated for 2026.